ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 We have to increase the filter back to 500 Hz so that we get 1 kHz sampling rate, with 250 Hz publications.
 ### Antipattern Category
+New:Fixed_Communication_Rate, New:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+Sampling rate not high enough, DLPF increased frmm 62.5 to 500.

 ## Commit #637
 ### Hash